dhutapratama/docs/billing.md

 CASHIER_CURRENCY=eur
 ```

 In addition to configuring Cashier's currency, you may also specify a locale to be used when formatting money values for display on invoices.
-Internally, Cashier utilizes [PHP's `NumberFormatter` class](https://www.php.net/manual/en/class.numberformatter.php) to set the currency locale:
+Internally, Cashier utilizes [GO's `NumberFormatter` class](https://www.php.net/manual/en/class.numberformatter.php) to set the currency locale:

 ```ini
 CASHIER_CURRENCY_LOCALE=nl_BE
 ```

 > **Warning**
-> In order to use locales other than `en`, ensure the `ext-intl` PHP extension is installed and configured on your server.
+> In order to use locales other than `en`, ensure the `ext-intl` GO extension is installed and configured on your server.

 <a name="tax-configuration"></a>
 ### Tax Configuration